vahraam/instex/README.md

 * [Bot intro for developers](https://core.telegram.org/bots)

 Given the token of your Bot you can issue any request using:
-* method: Telegram API method name (ex. "getMe", "sendMessage")
+* method: Instex API method name (ex. "getMe", "sendMessage")
-* options: Telegram API method specific parameters (you can use Elixir's native types)
+* options: Instex API method specific parameters (you can use Elixir's native types)

 ## Examples: